 Does video card & driver support hardware acceleration

-There are times when IE9 will automatically use Software instead of GPU rendering.
-When IE detects that your video card or video driver does not support GPU hardware acceleration, the Use software rendering instead of GPU rendering may appear checked and grayed out.
+There are times when your browser will automatically use Software instead of GPU rendering.
+When the system detects that your video card or video driver does not support GPU hardware acceleration, the Use software rendering instead of GPU rendering may appear checked and grayed out.
 This usually happens in the following scenarios:

 - The user has manually selected this option in the Advanced Internet options